kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/syslog.md

     transport: tls
 {{</ highlight >}}

-For details on the available options of the output, see the [syslog-ng documentation](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/).
+For details on the available options of the output, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/).

 ## Configuration